timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 SAVE "tpi:getlog"
 ```

-The TS Pico keeps a detailed log of everything it does.
+The TS-Pico keeps a detailed log of everything it does.
 This log includes timestamps and can be invaluable for troubleshooting problems or understanding what happened during a session.

 **Viewing specific amounts of log data:**
 ```